idealparable/BibleQ/DidLazarusWriteJohn.md

 True, although to use this as an argument seems dubious; even if we grant for sake of argument that he's just as normal a mere fisherman as every other fisherman, and that this would mean that in that status alone, he can't be known to the high priest, why can't he become known to him in some sense later like knowing he's one of Jesus' inner circle?

 But let's grant it all for now, for sake of argument.
-Caiphas is simply hopelessly uninformed, and he only knows Lazarus because connections and Lazarus lived nearby, we'll say.
+Caiaphas is simply hopelessly uninformed, and he only knows Lazarus because connections and Lazarus lived nearby, we'll say.

 Then there's a bit of a problem: